rioki/www.rioki.org/_posts/2012-09-11-iteration-plan-of-doom.md

-But it gets even more weird when things, such as summer or Christmas don't get integrated into the plan. *Who would have thought that the half the development team takes off in august?*
+But it gets even more weird when things, such as summer or Christmas don't get integrated into the plan. *Who would have thought that the half the development team takes off in August?*

 The original proponents of agile development did not fix a release date, they released the software **every iteration**.
 But you can still estimate relatively